Lightweight

 As an open-source software, Calcurse allows users to review, modify, and contribute to the code, enhancing transparency and community involvement.

 I use evolution the gnome email client.
 There is also calcurse, which is a ncurses based calendar with "experimental CalDAV support", I havent used it for too long, as I need an email application anyways and it's alright.
-Source: over 2 years ago
+Source: almost 4 years ago

 For basic use, calcurse offers a nice TUI and the functionality you'd expect from most calendaring applications (including import/export of .ics files).
 It has built-in todo-list functionality, too.
-Source: almost 4 years ago
+Source: about 5 years ago

 Do you know an article comparing Calcurse to other products?